 From iconic stars to timeless music, there’s never been a better time to be a season subscriber to the Kansas City Symphony.
-Subscribe by July 15 for access to the best seats at the best prices.
+Subscribe today for access to the best seats at the best prices.
 The season begins in September and runs through June 2018.

 2017-18 CLASSICAL SERIES Fourteen concert weekends: 8 p.m.
 Fridays and Saturdays; or 2 p.m.
 Sundays.
 Purchase Bravo Series (7 concerts), Ovation Series (7 concerts) or Masterwork Series (all 14 concerts).
 Led by Music Director Michael Stern or guest conductors.